How to Tell if a Cartier Watch Is Real

 Written By: Vahid Moradi

 However, forgeries are an inevitable part of any luxury industry, and watches are no exception.
-The global trade of counterfeit Swiss-made watches reached over $3.5 billion in 2018 alone, so there’s reason to use caution when purchasing a Cartier watch.1
+The global trade of counterfeit Swiss-made watches reached over $3.5 billion in 2018 alone, so there’s reason to use caution when purchasing a real Cartier watch.1

 The Key Points of Inspection